Especially when you’re a driver who could work all the time!

-I became a business owner when I was 25.
-I started as a sales consultant and worked to become an owner of Border7.
+I became a business owner when I was 25 (that’s me rocking the plaid).
+I first started as a part-time sales consultant and worked hard to become an owner of Border7.
 I LOVE owning a business.
-I enjoy thinking of new ways to help our clients, problem solving and figuring out how we can improve the business.
+I thrive on brainstorming ideas and solving problems, so I can help clients make more money online and have more free time to do what they want.

 When You’ve Gotten Working Hard Covered